AdobeDocs/experience-manager-64.en/help/communities/solr.md

 **Note**:

-* the install script will back-up schema.xml and solrconfig.xml before installing new versions by appending ".orig"
+* The install script will back-up schema.xml and solrconfig.xml before installing new versions by appending ".orig"

 ### About solrconfig.xml {#about-solrconfig-xml}